uwcms/UWVV/AnalysisTools/README.md

 The class sets up its modules in a method called `makeAnalysisStep` which should have the following properties:
 * Arguments are `stepName`, a string giving the name of the step, and keyword arguments `**inputs` which should be passed along but not otherwise used.
   * This method is called once for every step, so use `stepName` to ensure the action is only done at the appropriate step.
-See below for the list of standard step names.
+See above for the list of standard step names.
   * The `inputs` keyword arguments represent the initial collection input tags for the step.
 Unless your module happens to be the first one in its step, they will be wrong, so don't use them.
-The correct input tags for the modules should be retrieved from the `AnalysisStep` (see below).
+The correct input tags for the modules should be retrieved from the AnalysisStep (see above).
-* The `AnalysisStep` to modify is obtained from `super(ThisClass, self).makeAnalysisStep(stepName, **inputs)`.
+* The AnalysisStep to modify is obtained from `super(ThisClass, self).makeAnalysisStep(stepName, **inputs)`.
 * Necessary EDM modules are created and added to the step.
   * They do not need to be added to the `Process` here.
 * Return the step.